 Opportunities for involvement and leadership can be found in several committees such as campus affairs, political affairs, minority affairs, and academic affairs to name a few.
 Offices are located in the Student Union Building, Room 106.
 Or visit the Web site at senate.usc.edu.

 Program BoardMajor student events and activities at USC are sponsored by the Program Board which represents a diverse group of student interests and organizations.
 The assemblies and programming committees are student-run groups that promote diversity and entertainment through progressive and innovative event programming.
 The student programming fee allows Program Board to plan a multitude of social, political and educational events for the USC community.
 These events include concerts, speakers, cultural events and various other activities.

-Recreation Club CouncilThe Recreation Club Council (RCC) represents the leadership of all club teams recognized by Recreational Sports and the Office of Campus Activities.
-RCC provides organizational development, leadership opportunities, program coordination and administrative support by offering sport opportunities not necessarily met through existing academic, recreational, intramural or varsity programming.
+Recreation Club CouncilThe Recreation Club Council (RCC) is a collective organization of over 50 club teams recognized by Recreational Sports and the Office of Campus Activities.
+The RCC provides organizational development, leadership opportunities, program coordination and administrative support by offering sport opportunities not necessarily met through existing academic, recreational, intramural or varsity programming.
 Club lists and RCC information is available online at www.usc.edu/recsports.